RHS Growing Guides

 Fruit thinning

 Gages often produce a heavy crop and their branches can break under the weight.
-To avoid this, thin out the young fruits in early summer after the natural ‘June drop’ – reduce them to one fruit every 5-8cm (2-3in) or a pair every 15cm (6in).
-This is easiest to do on smaller trained trees, but is worth doing on larger trees too if you can reach.
+To avoid this, thin out the young fruits in early summer – reduce them to one fruit every 5–8cm (2–3in) or a pair every 15cm (6in).
+This is easiest to do on smaller trained trees, but is worth doing on larger trees too, if you can safely reach the branches.

 Propagating

-The best way to propagate gages is by grafting or budding, which do require some skill but are well worth a try – see our guide to grafting fruit trees, our guide to chip budding and our guide to T-budding.
+The best way to propagate gages is by grafting or budding, which do require some skill but are well worth a try.

 Pruning and Training

-• Young trees should be pruned after buds open in early spring
+- Young trees should be pruned in early spring, after the buds open

-• Bush trees have a trunk about 75cm (2½ft) tall, then three or four branches radiating out at the top to create an open-centred goblet shape
+- Bush trees – with a trunk about 75cm (2½ft) tall, then three or four branches radiating out from the top of the trunk to create an open-centred goblet shape

-• Pyramid trees are similar to bush trees, but retain their central shoot (leader), so they don’t have the open centre of bush trees.
-The branches start lower down, only 40–50cm (15–20in) from the ground, and get gradually shorter further up the tree, to create a pyramid shape
+- Pyramid trees – similar to bush trees, but with their central shoot (leader) intact, so they don’t have an open centre.
+The branches start lower down, 40–50cm (16–20in) from the ground, and get gradually shorter further up the tree, to create a pyramid shape

-• Fans – both attractive and productive, these have a short trunk topped with a flat fan of radiating branches.
-Fans need regular pruning twice a year, in early summer and after fruiting, which is relatively straightforward.
+- Fans – a short trunk topped with a flat fan of radiating branches, trained against a wall or fence.
+Prune twice a year, in early summer and straight after fruiting – see initial pruning of fans and pruning established fans

-• Cordons – these are very compact, single-stemmed trees with short side-shoots, ideal for small spaces and containers.
-As there are no truly dwarfing rootstocks for gages or plums, this method is less successful than with apples and pears.
-However, it can work with less vigorous varieties on semi-dwarfing ‘Pixy’ or ‘VVA-1’ rootstock.
+- Cordons – a compact tree comprising a single stem with very short side-shoots, ideal for small spaces and pots.
+Support with a sturdy stake or horizontal wires.
+As there are no truly dwarfing rootstocks for gages, this method is less successful than with apples, but it can work with less vigorous varieties on semi-dwarfing ‘Pixy’ or ‘VVA-1’ rootstock.
+See training plums as cordons

 Pruning overgrown and neglected trees

 If a gage hasn’t been pruned for several years, its branches can get congested.
-Thinning them out should be staged over several years in summer.
+Removal of branches should be staged over several summers.
 Aim to gradually create a well-balanced framework with an open centre to allow in plenty of light and air.
-Heavy pruning is best avoided, as larger cuts may not heal well.
-For more tips, see our guide to pruning plums.
+Trees respond to larger pruning cuts by sending up a mass of new shoots.
+Where this happens, the shoots will need to be thinned in the summer to leave just one or two.

 Harvesting